How to wash Janus cotton garments

 Ironing:

-If you get stains on the cotton fabric, pour a little stain remover or liquid detergent directly on the stain.
-Leave it on for 30 minutes before washing the garment as usual.
-Grease stains disappear if you leave a little Zalo on the stain for 15 minutes.
-Remember to rinse the garment well, so you remove the Zalo before putting it in the washing machine.
+as usual.
+Grease stains will go away if you let a little Zalo (dish soap) work on the stain for 15 minutes.
+Remember to rinse the garment well to remove the Zalo before putting it in the washing machine.